Short version: please sign the petition at https://tinyurl.com/rbnature and share it!

 How to sign the petition

-There are no fewer than four ways for people who live or work in Redbridge to sign the petition (only choose one to avoid double-counting!):
+We’ve had no fewer than four ways for people who live or work in Redbridge to sign the petition (only choose one to avoid double-counting!):

 - Sign the paper petition which includes a summary of the motion.
 You can catch us at market day on Wanstead High St or at our Repair Cafés, or One Planet in South Woodford, or at our Monday meetings.
 If you can collect local signatures in your area, we’d be very grateful – just print off copies of the petition sheet, and when completed return them to us or email us.